Unshar/gettingdata/README.md

 The scrip does the following:

-1. Merges the training files to create one training data set.
-2. Merges the test files to create one test data set.
-3. Merges the training and test data sets to create one complete data set.
-4. Extracts only the measurements on the mean and standard deviation for each measureme.
-5. Uses descriptive activity names to name the activities in the data set
-6. Appropriately labels the data set with descriptive activity names.†
-7. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.†
+a.Merges the training files to create one training data set. b.Merges the test files to create one test data set. c.Merges the training and test data sets to create one complete data set. d.Extracts only the measurements on the mean and standard deviation for each measureme. e.Uses descriptive activity names to name the activities in the data set f.Appropriately labels the data set with descriptive activity names.† g.Creates a second, independent tidy data set with the average of each variable for each activity and each subject.†

-2. GENERAL NOTES
+2.GENERAL NOTES

 - The "CodeBook.md" file describes the variables, the data, and any transformations and work performed to clean up the data;

 - The "runanalysis diagram.png" is a high-level visual representation of the CodeBook mentioned above.

-3. RUNNING THE SCRIPT
+3.RUNNING THE SCRIPT

 - The complete dataset will have  10,299 rows and 83 columns.
 First calculate a rough estimate of how much memory the dataset will require in memory before reading into R.